Shooting With The Brownie Hawkeye

 shutter open to guesstimate the exposure.

-While that may work for night shots, it does not work accurately
+While that may work for night shots, it does not work adequately for daytime exposures.

 Therefore, I estimate the least light that I expect under the condition